stuffedwombat/stuffedwombat.github.io/producering_01.md

 Depicting NPCs has been a constant headache since the beginning of PRODUCER.
 I have went through a lot of different solutions but now, accidentally, I found the perfect one while playing around with the art of this secret NPC:

 Sine-Puppets!<br>
-Each NPC consists of a collection of individual bodyparts, where each bodypart is transformed, turned or stretched by construct sine behaviour.
-Additionally, each bodyparts position can can be either
+Each NPC consists of a collection of individual bodyparts, where each bodypart is transformed, turned or stretched by construct's sine behaviour.
+Additionally, each bodypart's position can can be either

 >Static,<br>
 >pinned to another bodypart, or<br>